marxin/texi2rst-generated/sphinx/gccint/troubleshooting-the-garbage-collector.rst

   similarly-named symbols.
 Check if your foo_bar source file has ``#include "gt-foo_bar.h"`` as its very last line.

 ..
-Copyright (C) 2009-2021 Free Software Foundation, Inc.
 Free Software Foundation, Inc.
-   This is part of the GCC manual.
-   For copying conditions, see the file gcc.texi.